 - Classical: The first movement of a sonata by Haydn, Mozart, or Beethoven (excluding Mozart Sonata, K. 545, Beethoven Sonatas, Op.
 49, Nos.
 1 and 2, and Op.
 79)

-Non-performance majors (music education, music therapy, BA in music, composition) - Perform one composition from each of the following categories.
+Non-performance majors (music education, music therapy, BA in music, composition) - Perform one composition from two of the following categories.
 Memorization is optional, but preferred.

 Performance majors (BMus degrees)